CheeseCake87/flask-rpc/README.md

 ## Security

-You can lock down using RPC routes by using sessions and or host checking.
+You can lock down RPC routes by using sessions and or host checking.

 ### Session Auth